-Undergraduate bursaries are designed to provide support to UK students in financial need, whose parent or spouse is a commercial traveller, grocer or chemist, and who are registered on a full-time undergraduate degree course at a recognised UK university.
+Undergraduate bursaries are designed to provide support to UK students in financial need, whose parent or spouse is a commercial traveller, pharmacist or grocer, and who are registered on a full-time undergraduate degree course at a recognised UK university.
 The information in this section explains more about eligibility, and the terms we use.

-Applicants should normally be resident in the United Kingdom and be the son or daughter, spouse, widow or widower of a commercial traveller, pharmacist, or grocer – who has worked in this capacity for at least five years, within the last ten years (from time of applying).
+Applicants should be resident in the United Kingdom and be the son or daughter, spouse, widow or widower of a commercial traveller, pharmacist, or grocer – who has worked in this capacity for at least five years, within the last ten years (from time of applying).